JSchutza/Good_Pods/notes/wiki_backup/user_stories_backup.md

 * ### Acceptance Criteria

 * Given that I am a Logged in user I want to interact with the status
-	- As a User I want to be able to See an icon next to a podcast name that references a status so that I can review the podcasts that I favorited, go back to the ones I am interested in or add a review if I have not already
+	- As a user I want to be able to see an icon next to a podcast name that references a status so that I can review the podcasts that I favorited, go back to the ones I am interested in or add a review if I have not already
-	- As a User I want to be able to See all of the podcasts with that I have given that status to so that I can look back on the podcasts that I either liked or was interested in in the past
+	- As a user I want to be able to see all of the podcasts with that I have given that status to so that I can look back on the podcasts that I either liked or was interested in in the past